ShoshanaBezalel/GenerateDBAssignment/README.md

-Build a dataset of 1000 rows (using CSV).
-Using random firstname, lastname, age, weight (use lbs not kg) and gender (put them in csv file).
+Building a dataset of 1000 rows (using CSV).
+Using random firstname, lastname, age, weight (use lbs not kg) and gender (putting them in csv file).
 All data are appropriate (ie people between 18 and 70 years old and not 200 years old).
-The CSV file is being input to a simple c# console application.
+The CSV file is inserted to a simple c# console application.

 * Finding the average age of all people.
 * Finding the total number of people weighing between 120lbs and 140lbs